-- Requires one teacher for every 18 students in Kindergarten classrooms 23
+- Require one teacher for every 12 students in kindergarten classrooms 20

 NCCP believes that Common Core State Standards should be used in conjunction with guidelines for social emotional learning.

-- State has comprehensive, free-standing standards for social emotional learning at the K-12 level [FY2015]25
+- State has comprehensive, free-standing standards for social emotional learning at the K-12 level 22

 Parenting and Economic Supports

 - Provide option to extend Medicaid coverage for family planning to otherwise ineligible low-income women 23